babashka/nbb/README.md

 Similar to `node_modules`, nbb will unpack these dependencies in an `.nbb` directory and will load them from there.

+### Classpath

+To load `.cljs` files from local paths or dependencies, you can use the `--classpath` argument.
+The current dir is added to the classpath automatically.
+So if there is a file `foo/bar.cljs` relative to your current dir, then you can load it via `(:require [foo.bar :as fb])`.
+Note that `nbb` uses the same naming conventions for namespaces and directories as other Clojure tools: `foo-bar` in the namespace name becomes `foo_bar` in the directory name.

 ## Current file